RANA-UDIT/cloud_web_app/readme.md

 Without Azure environment variables, the app reads and writes `data.json`.
 With the Azure environment variables, it uses Cosmos DB and Blob Storage.

 ## Deployment
-1. Azure App Service is connected to the private GitHub repository.
+1. Azure App Service is connected to the GitHub repository.
 2. GitHub Actions installs the Node.js packages and deploys the application.
 3. Azure App Service reads the environment variables from its configuration.
 4. The live URL is the public application URL listed above.

-## Testing completed

-- The application loads in a browser.
-- Existing destinations are listed.
-- A new destination can be added.
-- Search and filters return matching destinations.
-- Invalid data returns a clear error instead of crashing the application.
-- Uploaded images are sent to Blob Storage when storage configuration is available.
-- Saved destinations are stored in Cosmos DB when Cosmos configuration is available.